Establishing a FOD prevention culture within your Airline

 Individual’s Safety Role

 Increasing personal alertness to FOD and continually supporting the “Clean-As-You-Go” mentality will lower your costs and create a safer workplace.
-Individual workers can and must promote an environment that actively defends against FOD and FOD-related events.
+Ultimately, every worker must promote an environment that actively defends against FOD.

 FOD Awareness

 This is the keystone of your Ramp FOD Prevention efforts.
-The management team should ensure that FOD removal and prevention are common agenda items in daily briefings and scheduled meetings.
+Specifically, management should ensure that FOD removal and prevention appear on every daily briefing and meeting agenda.
 In addition, to maximize FOD awareness, FOD campaigns and FOD fairs should occur on a semi-annual basis.

 Training

 Condition new employees to recognize potential FOD hazards right from the start by learning the “Clean-As-You-Go” mentality.
-All airport and airline personnel, including airport tenants, need annual training in the identification and elimination of FOD.
+Furthermore, all airport and airline personnel — including tenants — need annual training in FOD identification and elimination.

 This training is easily reinforced through the use of FOD posters and signs.
-Effective instruction sessions stress safety to personnel and passengers, hazards to equipment, direct costs associated with FOD damage, and the indirect costs associated with flight delays and rescheduling.
-Training should include procedures for removing and eliminating FOD at its source.
+Effective sessions cover safety for personnel and passengers, equipment hazards, direct FOD damage costs, and indirect costs from flight delays and rescheduling.
+Moreover, include procedures for removing and eliminating FOD at its source.
 A review of recent FOD Report Cards will provide specific criteria to focus on.

 Proper Containment

 Keep FOD disposal bins or FOD Cans readily available, clearly marked, and handy at every gate.
-EPA requires that empty oil cans have a separate collection process so used oil containers should never be placed in a FOD collection receptacle.
+Notably, the EPA requires a separate collection process for empty oil cans.
+Never place used oil containers in a FOD receptacle.

-Disposal bins should have lids to prevent wind from redistributing FOD back onto the ramp areas and to preclude water fouling the bottom of your container.
+Disposal bins need lids.
+Specifically, lids prevent wind from redistributing FOD onto the ramp and keep water from fouling the container.
 It helps to have small FOD receptacles bolted to belt loaders.
-This makes it convenient for workers to clean while working flights, without having to walk to the front of the gate to dispose of debris.
+This way, workers can clean while working flights — no walking to the gate to dispose of debris.
 Line FOD containers with plastic bags for easy removal and replacement.

-A specific policy must be developed and rigorously followed to insure FOD containers are emptied on a scheduled basis or at the end of the employee shift assignments.
+Develop a specific policy and follow it rigorously.
+Empty FOD containers on a scheduled basis or at the end of each shift.

 Proper Equipment and Tools

-Encourage fast, easy cleanup by making push brooms and shovels available at every gate.
+Encourage fast cleanup by making push brooms and shovels available at every gate.
 Magnetic sweepers mounted on equipment help pick up ferrous material.
 However, ferrous material is only part of the ground FOD threat.
-Most airport FOD comes from non-ferrous items like rocks, concrete, various types of plastic, paper, baggage parts and cargo wrap- pings.
+Most airport FOD comes from non-ferrous items: rocks, concrete, plastic, paper, baggage parts, and cargo wrappings.

 Airport sweeping equipment come in many shapes and sizes, but two effective tools for clearing both gates and large open areas of debris quickly and thoroughly are our TracSweep® and FOD-Razor® Sweepers.
-Both are non-motorized, all weather and easy to use, clean and maintain.
-They are also affordable – costing a fraction of the acquisition and running costs of larger truck mounted vacuum sweepers.
+Importantly, both are non-motorized, all-weather, and easy to use, clean, and maintain.
+They cost a fraction of larger truck-mounted vacuum sweepers.

 Sweeping Schedule

-Each individual needs to be responsible for his or her assigned areas and adhere to a posted schedule.
-General work areas must be addressed on each shift to ensure they are clean and FOD free.
-In addition, FOD containers should be scheduled for disposal a minimum of three times per week.
+Each individual must take responsibility for their assigned areas and adhere to a posted schedule.
+Similarly, address general work areas on each shift to ensure they are clean and FOD-free.
+In addition, schedule FOD container disposal at least three times per week.

-Each aircraft gate area must receive a FOD Walk prior to every flight arrival and again prior to each departure.
-Transitional duty personnel coming off injuries can supplement FOD Prevention efforts as long as they do not exceed the physical limitations of medical restrictions.
+Each aircraft gate area must receive a FOD Walk before every arrival and again before each departure.
+Additionally, transitional duty personnel coming off injuries can supplement FOD prevention efforts.
+Ensure they do not exceed medical restrictions.

-Regular sweeping of ramp and taxiways should be coordinated with the local Airport Authority for all airport property that is not leased by the tenant.
+Coordinate regular sweeping of ramp and taxiways with the local Airport Authority for all non-leased airport property.

 Tool Inventory

-Use a tools audit checklist to ensure that all are inventoried and accounted for after every use in or around the aircraft.
-In addition, oily and dirty rags need to be disposed of in a proper manner because they pose a serious safety hazard due to their serious flammability risk.
+Use a tools audit checklist to inventory and account for every tool after each use in or around the aircraft.
+In addition, dispose of oily and dirty rags properly.
+They pose a serious flammability risk.

 In the late 1980s an aircraft caught fire due to a misplaced oily rag; the aircraft was a total loss.
-This illustrates that even the most seemingly inconsequential items can have devastating effects.
+This illustrates how seemingly inconsequential items can have devastating effects.
 Take no Foreign Object for granted!

-Airside and landside construction activities, as well as scheduled maintenance, should be communicated to airport users as early as possible.
-Airport preconstruction planning should include a means for controlling and containing FOD generated by the construction.
+Communicate airside and landside construction activities — and scheduled maintenance — to airport users as early as possible.
+Consequently, preconstruction planning must include a means for controlling and containing construction-generated FOD.

-Contractors must fully understand the requirements and penalties written into their contracts regarding the control and removal of FOD.
-This is especially true in windy environments where debris is more likely to become airborne.
-Access to and from the construction sites should avoid areas of aircraft operation if at all possible.
+Contractors must fully understand the FOD control and removal requirements — and penalties — written into their contracts.
+This is especially critical in windy environments where debris is more likely to become airborne.
+Therefore, route construction site access away from areas of aircraft operation whenever possible.

-Convene FOD meetings at least once a month with all departments that come in contact with the aircraft — including any vendors and contractors.
-Each vendor should recognize the FOD hazards that their department can create.
+Convene FOD meetings at least monthly with all departments that contact the aircraft — including vendors and contractors.
+Each vendor should recognize the FOD hazards their department creates.
 Notify affected departments of any unique FOD Prevention requirements.

 Bird/Animal Feeding

-Under no circumstances should bird feeding be allowed on airport property.
+Accordingly, bird feeding must never be allowed on airport property.

 Do not leave unattended food out in ramp areas where birds can get at it.
 Don’t assume employees should know this — emphasize the hazards and the reasons to stay alert.